krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/FRONTEND.md

 ## Home Page Quick Actions

-- The `QuickActions` component displays a "Most Popular Repairs" heading, three pricing cards and a footer link to view all repair services.
+- The `QuickActionsReel` component displays a "Most Popular Repairs" heading, three pricing cards and a footer link to view all repair services.
 - Each card links to `/repair?service=<type>` to prefill the booking form.
 - Cards use large rounded corners (`rounded-2xl`) and hover shadows for visual emphasis.
+- The home page uses vertically snapped reels (`HeroReel`, `QuickActionsReel`, `TestimonialsReel`) for an Instagram-style scroll experience.

 ## Booking Form